pbernet/scala_gear_simulation/README.md

 [info] Starting Atmos and Typesafe Console ...
 [info] Typesafe Console is available at http://localhost:9900
 ```

+### Update to akka 2.2.3
+- Change the gear actor behaviour with "akka become", so there is no need for a local var "speed" anymore
+- Minor enhancements: Removed ActorRefs in Messages
+- Added sbt and support for monitoring with Typesafe Console via sbt-atmos plug-in https://github.com/sbt/sbt-atmos

+### Update to akka 2.1.0 and Scala 2.10 (this branch)
+- Forked from dhob/scala_gear_simulation
+- Changed akka implementation from 1.3 -> 2.0 -> 2.1 using the [akka migration guides](http://doc.akka.io/docs/akka/2.0.3/project/migration-guide-1.3.x-2.0.x.html)
+- [Fault Tolerance](http://doc.akka.io/docs/akka/snapshot/java/fault-tolerance.html) through Supervisor Strategies a(k)ka "Let it crash"
+- Minor enhancements to the GUI

 ## Monitoring
 - YourKit for thread activity